Skip to content

-Clinical Practice Guidelines for EB
+EB Clinical Practice Guidelines

 Clinical practice guidelines (CPGs) are a set of recommendations for clinical care, based on evidence gained from medical science and expert opinion.